Guillawme/chimerax-viz/7OTQ/README.md

 remodeler ALC1 bound to a PARylated nucleosome. *eLife* **10**: e71420
 <https://doi.org/10.7554/eLife.71420>

+The scripts `7otq_figure-2.cxc` and `7otq_figure-2-supplement-2.cxc` generate
-The script `7otq_figure-2.cxc` generates panels used in Figure 2, and can be run as it is.
+panels used in Figure 2 and Figure 2 - Supplement 2, respectively.
+They can be run as is.

 The script `emd-13070_snapshots.cxc` generates panels used in Figures 3 and 4.
 This script cannot be run right away, as it needs all maps from